jmz-b/terraform-lpgi/README.md

 * lambda: handler

-a function which will be invoked by apigateway using lambda proxy integrations and execute request handler code stored on s3
+a function which will be invoked by apigateway using lambda proxy integration and execute request handler code stored on s3

 ## writing custom handlers